-On this very unique add-on adventure we combine Patagonia's remote, dramatic landscapes, remote glaciers and isolated river corridors with the unique cultural setting of an authentic Patagonian cattle ranch.
-We’ll explore the traditional Chilean "Gaucho" culture while taking in the stunning surroundings.
+On this very unique adventure for private groups (no set dates) we combine Patagonia’s remote, dramatic landscapes, remote glaciers and isolated river corridors with the unique cultural setting of an authentic Patagonian cattle ranch.
+We’ll explore the traditional Chilean “Gaucho” culture while taking in the stunning surroundings.
 You’ll experience pure Patagonian solitude and visit the seldom scene Geike Glacier; an honor reserved exclusively for visitors travelling with Wildland Trekking.

 Our destination is a cattle ranch in Southern Chile located along the Serrano River between 2 National Parks, Torres del Paine and Bernardo O’Higgins.
 In the early 1970s, Luis “Pekin” Guerrero and his wife Ana Soto began working with Comunidad Rio Serrano, a livestock cooperative that was based in present-day Pueblito Serrano.
 When agricultural land was divided during Chile’s agrarian reform, the Guerrero family was assigned a new plot of land encircled by rivers, glacier-capped mountains, and the Southern Patagonian Icefield.
 Founded in 1978, Estancia Anita is only accessible by boat and horse.
 Today, the Guerrero family continues the rural traditions of Southern Chile by using criollo horses and working dogs to facilitate their cattle operation.
 We invite you to come see the “real Patagonia” with us!